fivebillionmph/m223a-class-project/Yannan/readme.md

 - BrainSuite 18a

 #### Additional Notes
-- Once Skull-stripping_EEG.py or Skull_stripping_ECoG.py runs, it will take more than 5 minutes to finish as skull-stripping through BrainSuite can take up to 20 minutes depending on the input file.
+- Once BrainSuite runs, it will take more than 5 minutes to finish as skull-stripping through BrainSuite can take up to 20 minutes depending on the input file.
 During skull-stripping, a handful of files will be generated and the only one will be used for channel plotting is filename_cerebrum.mask.nii.gz.
 This file will generate shortly (usually less than one minute) after running the python script.
+- EEG electrode coordinates also need to be uploaded to database beforehand.